MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/ConvertTo-Json.md

 ```

 ### -AsArray
-Treats every input as an array and returns Json string surrounded by brackets [].
+Treats every input as an array and returns Json string surrounded by array brackets [].

 ```yaml
 Type: SwitchParameter